이 페이지는 현재 영어로 제공되지 않습니다.

 "...
 Next two days we used them to speak the messages.
 I took each person and read the scripts in Hindi before them several times, and then asked them to speak.
 I had to remind them again and again what and how they should speak.
 It was a very tiresome job as the temperature in Lucknow was very high, and no fan was installed in our recording room..."
 About the Paharias

 "Pahar" means mountain and the Paharia are hill dwellers living in areas about 2-300km north west of Kolkata.
 Formally nomadic, they now live on very unproductive lands and struggle for existence.
-Largely illiterate, frequently under nourished and prone to disease and often exploited by others, the Paharias are in great need.
+Largely oral communicators, frequently under nourished and prone to disease and often exploited by others, the Paharias are in great need.
 Most of them are animists though some have converted to Christianity and Hinduism.

 Their spiritual need is even greater than their physical need.